 'The Gator' Concept Ironmen Matrix

 Presented to Duane and Rich as one of the possible styles for the Ironmen Matrix that didn't follow through.
-Not much else is known about this mysterious 1-off gun.
+Not much else is known about this 1-off gun.

 The Flagged Ironmen Matrix Prototype